Elise Jones

 Neil Kolwey

-Industrial Program Director
+Industrial Program Director & Building Electrification Specialist

-Neil Kolwey is Industrial Program Director for the Southwest Energy Efficiency Project (SWEEP), where he leads programs to advance energy efficiency in the industrial sector and to decarbonize buildings and industry through beneficial electrification.
+Neil Kolwey is Industrial Program Director & Building Electrification Specialist for the Southwest Energy Efficiency Project (SWEEP), where he leads programs to advance energy efficiency in the industrial sector and to decarbonize buildings and industry through beneficial electrification.
 In partnership with the SWEEP Buildings team, Neil works to promote beneficial electrification in buildings through use of efficient and cost-effective heat pumps, heat pump water heaters, and other electric appliances.
 In addition, since June 2020, Neil has been co-leader of the Beneficial Electrification League of Colorado.

 Background